-Sustainable, equitable and integrated utilization of natural resources, like the land on which the staff quarters and their respective support facilities are to be constructed, are essential for natural social and economic development.
+Sustainable, equitable and integrated utilization of natural resources, like the land on which the staff quarters and their respective support facilities are to be constructed are essential for natural social and economic development.

-The Policy emphasizes, among others, environmentally friendly practices during the establishment of junior and senior accommodation, an entry gate and a tourism Centre.
+The Policy emphasizes, among others, environmentally friendly practices during the establishment of junior and senior accommodation.